-This spot was closed but it was one of the original buildings from the 1800’s so it was fun to see from the outside.
+This building was closed, but it was one of the original buildings from the 1800s, so it was fun to see from the outside.

 Gold Mining Display

-Jay demonstrated how it went from rock to gold and it was completely fascinating as it was a visual learning experience that I really appreciated.
-I don’t know what this area looks like on the non tour days but it really was great when we were there.
+Jay demonstrated how it went from rock to gold, and it was utterly fascinating as it was a visual learning experience that I appreciated.
+I don’t know what this area looks like on the nontour days, but it was great when we were there.

 Original 1883 Depot